-Titanium is available both as raw and surface treated products.
+Titanium is available both as raw and surface-treated products.
 Non-pigmentary grades flow more freely in the dry state.
-Self opacified enamels are made by adding titanium during smelting to super saturation.
+Self-opacified enamels are made by adding titanium during smelting to supersaturation.
 Upon firing the enamel, the titanium crystallizes or precipitates to produce the opacity.
 Titania is also used in dry process enameling on cast iron appliances for its effect on acid resistance, color and texture.
-In glass, non-pigmentary titanium dioxide increases refractive index, intensifies color.
+In glass, non-pigmentary titanium dioxide increases the refractive index and intensifies color.

 The body is Plainsman M390.
 Firing is the cone 6 PLC6DS schedule.
 Each horizontal row is a commonly-used base glaze.
 The top one is an MgO matte, the next one down is a calcium matte, row 3 is G2926B glossy and row 4 is Ravenscrag Slip+frit.
 The two mattes behave very differently from each other with the additions of opacifier.
 Thickly applying an opacified glaze will obviously affect visual character (column 4).
 Tin oxide fires whiter than zircon (e.g. Zircopax).
 If you like the G2934 recipe, consider the G2934Y variant for better melting.